Fun, friendly dance classes all over London & Brighton. Find your nearest class…

 Interested in taking it that step further?
 If you were comfortable in the first level 1 class, then we encourage you to stick around.
 This class will generally build from the footwork learnt in the level 1 class from the same evening.
 We will also start you on your journey towards the social dance floor, the etiquette and floor-craft that is involved.
 Together, we’ll guide you step-by-triple-step to your first social dance.

-You can join this class once we have assessed your level is competent enough.
+If you have not attended a level three class before at Waterloo, we invite you to take part in the class where we assess if your level of dancing is competent enough.
+Before the class, please make yourself known to the teachers so we can explain the process to you as a group with others who are also being assessed at that time.
 We do this to ensure that the learning in the classes can move at the desired pace.
 We expect you to be able to follow or lead small pieces of choreography on demand, to a reasonable level of competency and to tempos above 150-160bpm.
 Understanding and being able to dance a musical phrase will be beneficial.
 At the start of the class, we will be inspecting the levels of all the dancers as individuals through means of rotating partners, and then tailoring the class material to the students who attend.
 Higher the level of students who attend, the higher level of learning we can provide.
 In this class, we will cover more technique and revisit your basics.

 - 9:15pm – 9:30pm: Pack Down – Head for Drinks / Home Time